 Do you have before and after pictures of previous patients?

-Yes, we have many pictures available online of all procedures Dr. Davis performs, as well as extensive photo albums in our offices.
+Yes, we have many pictures available online of all procedures performed by our surgeons, as well as extensive photo albums in our offices.

 How many procedures can I have at the same time?